 The exercise or purchase price (if any) of the Stock issuable pursuant to any Award and any withholding obligation under applicable tax laws may, unless prohibited by the Committee, be paid in cash or any one or combination of (1) cash, (2) the delivery of shares of Stock, or (3) a reduction in the amount of Stock or other amounts otherwise issuable or payable pursuant to such Award.
 If provided for in the applicable Award Agreement or authorized by the Committee (subject to Article XI.D.), the exercise or purchase price (if any) of the Stock issuable pursuant to any Award and any withholding obligation under applicable tax laws may also be paid by the delivery of a promissory note, or other obligation for the future payment of money, or in the case of purchase price only, labor or service as an employee to be performed or actually performed.
 In the case of a payment by the means described in clause (2) or (3) above, the Stock to be so delivered or offset shall be determined by reference to the fair market value of the Stock on the date as of which the payment or offset is made.
 Notwithstanding the foregoing, no "executive officer" shall be permitted to satisfy the purchase or exercise price or withholding obligation with respect to an Award by using a method of payment otherwise authorized under the Plan or an Award Agreement if such method of payment would constitute a personal loan under Section 13(k) of the Exchange Act.
-If an Award Agreement to a participant who is not an "executive officer" authorizes a method of payment that would constitute a personal loan under Section 13(k) of the Exchange Act and the participant subsequently becomes an "executive officer," then the payment method shall no longer be available to the participant and the Committee shall take whatever steps are necessary to make such payment method void as to such participant, including but not limited to requiring the immediate payment of any note or loan previously obtained in connection with an Award.
+If an Award Agreement to a participant who is not an "executive officer" authorizes a method of payment that would constitute a personal loan under Section 13(k) of the Exchange Act.
+If an Award Agreement to a participant subsequently becomes an "executive officer," then the payment method void as to such participant, including but not limited to requiring the immediate payment of any note or loan previously obtained in connection with an Award.